sighack/sighack.github.io/_posts/2018-11-11-convert-pdf-and-svg-to-high-resolution-images.md

 |-----|------|
 |![](/public/images/convert-pdf-and-svg-to-high-resolution-images/test-1.jpg)|![](/public/images/convert-pdf-and-svg-to-high-resolution-images/test-1-mono.jpg)

-You can also generate a grayscale version of it which is output in the PGM ((Portable Graymap Format)[https://en.wikipedia.org/wiki/Netpbm_format]):
+You can also generate a grayscale version of it which is output in the PGM ([Portable Graymap Format](https://en.wikipedia.org/wiki/Netpbm_format)):

     pdftoppm input.pdf outputname -gray -rx 300 -ry 300